 Tadeusz Mazowiecki of Solidarity appointed Prime Minister of Poland

 10 Sep 1989 Removal of Hungary’s border fence▲

 Hungarian government opens borders with Austria, permitting East Germans to travel to the West

-After Hungary and Czechoslovakia open their borders to Austria, allowing tens of thousands of East Germans to escape to the West, the government of East Germany partially opens its border with West Germany.
-In the confusion over the new regulations, masses of East Germans gather at the Berlin Wall, overwhelming the guards and demanding to cross to the West.
-At 10:45 pm on 9 November, the guards relent.
-The Wall is swamped by celebrating East and West Germans, then torn down over the ensuing days.
+After Hungary and Czechoslovakia opened their borders to Austria, allowing tens of thousands of East Germans to escape to the West, the government of East Germany partially opened its border with West Germany.
+In the confusion over the new regulations, masses of East Germans gathered at the Berlin Wall, overwhelming the guards and demanding to cross to the West.
+At 10:45 pm on 9 November, the guards relented.
+The Wall was swamped by celebrating East and West Germans, then torn down over the ensuing days.

 On 17 November 1989, a violent state crackdown on student protests sparked mass demonstrations in Prague.
 After seven days, the entire top leadership of the Czechoslovak Communist Party resigned.
 By December 29, single-party rule was abolished, with Prague Spring leader Alexander Dubček appointed Prime Minister and playwright/dissident Václav Havel appointed President.